-- CTIL/CTX applications are submitted to the NPRA following the guidelines for CTIL/CTX.
+- Following the guidelines for CTIL/CTX, the CTIL/CTX applications are submitted to the NPRA.

-- The NPRA screens the application dossier for completeness before handing them over to the DCA for a decision to be made.
+- The NPRA screens the application dossier for completeness before handing them over to the DCA to make a decision.

-- PI/CRO/sponsor who intends to submit to MREC are required to register with the National Medical Research Register (NMRR) website and obtain a user account.
+- PI/CRO/sponsor, who intends to submit to MREC, needs to register in the National Medical Research Register (NMRR) website and get a user account.
 This user account can be used for all submissions thereafter.

 NPCB: National Pharmaceutical Control Bureau, CTIL: Clinical trial import license, CTX: clinical trial exemption, DCA: Drug Control Authority, CINP: Centre for Investigational New Product